-As Head Coach Kim Elders enters his 21st season at the helm of the Cornerstone University Mens’ Basketball program, he finds himself one victory short of 500.
-Elders’ record currently stands at 499-202 heading into the 2013-14 campaign.
-Elders finds himself in illustrious company where he ranks seventh for most victories among active NAIA D-2 coaches.
-His .712 winning percentage is also the fourth highest amongst the same elite group of coaches.
+Kim Elders is in his 22nd season at the helm of the Cornerstone University Men's Basketball program and boasts an overall record of 529-207.
+Elders is in illustrious company as he ranks seventh for most victories (529) among active NAIA DII coaches and his .712 winning percentage is also the fourth highest amongst the same elite group of coaches.

 Elders has been one of the most successful coaches in the history of the Wolverine-Hoosier Athletic Conference.
-Since the inception of the WHAC in 1992-93, Elders’ teams have captured six regular season titles (’96, ’99, ’05, ’07, ’10 & ’11).
-His ’99 squad is still the only team to finish the conference with an undefeated record posting a 14-0 mark while his 2013-14 squad set a conference record with 20 victories in league play.
+Since the inception of the WHAC in 1992-93, Elders’ teams have captured seven regular season titles (’96, ’99, ’05, ’07, ’10, ’11 and ‘14).
+His 1999 squad is still the only team to finish the conference with an undefeated record posting a 14-0 mark while his 2013-14 squad set a conference record with 20 victories in league play.

 Elders has garnered several individual coaches awards during his spectacular career.
-He has been named WHAC Coach of the Year on five different occasions (’96, ’99,’05, ’10 & ’11).
-Twice he has been named NAIA National Coach of the Year.
-The first one came in ’99 following CU’s first National Championship.
-His second award came after the ’11 National Championship.
-In ’99, Elders was also named the National Association of Basketball Coaches (NABC) National Coach of the Year.
-He also earned Basketball Coached Association of Michigan (BCAM) Coach of the Year honors that same season.
+He has been named WHAC Coach of the Year on six different occasions (’96, ’99,’05, ’10, ’11, ‘14).
+Twice he has been named NAIA National Coach of the Year with the first one coming in 1999 following CU’s first National Championship and second after the 2011 National Championship.
+In ’99, Elders was also named the National Association of Basketball Coaches (NABC) National Coach of the Year and also earned Basketball Coaches Association of Michigan (BCAM) Coach of the Year honors that same season.
 In 1996, when Cornerstone was still a member of the National Christian College Athletic Association, Elders was selected as the NCCAA National Coach of the Year.

 On six different occasions, Elders has taken his teams on overseas’ missions’ trips.
 The first one was to the Philippines in 1998.
 Two years later, Elders led his team to Singapore.
 In the summers of 2003 and 2005, his teams went back to the Philippines.
 On the last two trips (2010 & 2013), the Golden Eagles were involved in church construction in the Dominican Republic.